warunsrk/Capstone_RetailSales_ABADS_B11/README.md

 ### 1. Create a Consolidated View of Data

-- **Loaded and merged** the datasets from the three files: demographics, behavior, and campaign response.
+- **Loaded and merged** the datasets from the three files: demographics, behaviour, and campaign response.
 - Ensured consistent data types and removed any extra spaces in column names.

 ### 2. Data Cleaning